adamsilver/fdpb/03-book-a-flight.md

 3. be operable with the keyboard
 4. work with assistive devices

 To satisfy the first rule we need to choose a native form control to fall back to.
-There are too many options to use radio buttons and a search box requires a round-trip to the server and may lead to no results.
+There are too many options to use radio buttons, and a search box requires a round-trip to the server and may lead to no results.
 That leaves us with a select box.

 ![The core experience](.)